Financial education (#InsureWisely)

 Literacy, saving and investing

-With stronger financial and insurance literacy, people are better able to compare different ways of saving and investing, understand trade-offs between risk and return, and make choices that fit their life plans rather than focusing only on short-term outcomes or familiar products.
+With stronger financial and insurance literacy, people are better able to compare different options, understand the balance between risk and return, and make choices that reflect their life plans rather than focusing only on short-term outcomes or familiar products.

-This link between literacy, saving and investing is also reflected at EU level.
-The EU Financial Literacy Strategy forms part of the EU’s Savings and Investments Union, recognising that people can only participate confidently in long-term saving and investment if they have the knowledge and skills to understand their choices.
+This link between literacy, saving and investing is also recognised at EU level.
+The EU Financial Literacy Strategy is part of the Savings and Investments Union, an EU initiative aimed at helping people make better use of their savings and supporting investment in the European economy.
+It reflects the view that people can only take part confidently in long-term saving and investment if they understand their choices.
 Strengthening financial and insurance literacy therefore supports both individual financial security and wider economic resilience across Europe.
+Financial and insurance literacy remains relevant across economic cycles and at different stages of life, making it a long-term priority rather than a one-off policy issue.

 What young people think